Skip to main content

 Replay pulls in the historical data while your SLO collects new data in real-time.
 The historical and original data are merged, producing an error budget calculated for the entire period.

 The replay command allows you to reimport data for multiple SLOs in bulk.
-Before running the Replays, it will verify if the SLOs you've provided are eligible for Replay.
-It will only run a single Replay simultaneously (current limit for concurrent Replays).
+Before replaying an SLO, it verifies if this SLOs is eligible for replaying.
+It will only run a single Replay simultaneously (the current limit for concurrent Replays).

-When a Replay run fails, it will attempt the reimport process for the next SLO.
-Reimporting data takes time: one Replay process may take several minutes up to an hour.
+When a Replay fails, it attempts replaying the next SLO.
+Replaying SLOs takes time: one Replay process may take several minutes up to an hour.
 During that time, the command keeps on running, periodically checking the status of Replay.
-If you cancel the program execution anytime, the current Replay in progress will not be revoked.
+If you cancel the program execution anytime, the current Replay in progress is not revoked.

 caution

-• You can do sloctl replay for existing SLOs only.
+• You can run sloctl replay for existing SLOs only.

-• To make a Replay for an SLO, you must be have an Organization admin or Project editor role (in the project where that SLO resides).
-See RBAC documentation for more details.
+• To replay an SLO, your role must be the Organization admin or Project editor in the project where your required SLO resides.

 Example usage: